'Miracle' hockey star Mark Pavelich found dead in treatment facility

 In recent years, family and friends have said, they watched the public-averse Pavelich become confused, paranoid and borderline threatening.
 They said they came to believe that he suffers from chronic traumatic encephalopathy — commonly known as CTE — caused by repeated blows to the head while playing hockey as a tenacious, undersized forward.

+Pavelich's sister, Jean Gevik, told the Star Tribune soon after the assault that the family is convinced that "all the concussions and the blows he had in the NHL" left him suffering from CTE, a degenerative brain disease that has been linked to erratic behavior and deaths among hockey and football players and others in sports that inflict trauma to the head.

+"Mark is the most kind and gentle person you'd ever know," said Gevik, who would spend summers near Pavelich's home on property that her brother gave her.
+"This is a totally different guy."

-The NHL has faced criticism for its handling of head injuries despite a long list of rules, studies and league-player committees focused on enhancing player safety.
-The league reached a court settlement in 2018 with hundreds of retired players who claimed harm from head injuries while playing, but the NHL admitted no fault or wrongdoing.
-Pavelich did not make a claim, his family has said.
+The NHL reached a court settlement in 2018 with hundreds of retired players who claimed harm from head injuries while playing, but the NHL admitted no fault or wrongdoing.
+Each player opting in would receive $22,000 and could be eligible for up to $75,000 in medical treatment.
+Pavelich never made a claim, his sister said.

+For all his success at every level of hockey, Pavelich will always first be remembered for winning gold in the 1980 Olympics in Lake Placid, N.Y.

 Star Tribune staff writer Pam Louwagie contributed to this report.